Envue's technology offers a unique tool for optical, label-free characterization of objects smaller than any other

 Study proteins and other biomolecules

 Mass and Size characterization

 Upon identification, our unique software extracts both the mass and size of individual objects in the same measurement.
-This can be used to identify components in you sample that would be invisible to conventional optical techniques.
+This can be used to identify components in your sample that would be invisible to conventional optical techniques.
 At the same time NSM is capable of separating objects with different shape or density which is impossible for techniques that only measure size or mass.

 DNA tracking and characterization

-Because NSM utilizes nanochannels, large molecules such as DNA will be partially stretched when the move through the channel.
+Because NSM utilizes nanochannels, large molecules such as DNA will be partially stretched when they move through the channel.
 The high sensitivity enables studies of DNA without the need for fluorescent tagging that could affect the molecules functionality or stability.

 See molecular interactions with your own eyes!
 Analyze the number of occurrences and their duration to determine binding constants or study molecule-substrate affinity and molecule-molecule interactions.

 Size and mass histogram of three protein samples.
 Note how three subpopulations of Ferritin are clearly identified from their mass although they have the same apparent radius.
 This stems from Ferritins ability to store different amounts of iron, resulting in molecules of varying mass but the same size.